 - Ghee: Used to fry or flavor rice, lentils, and traditional dishes.

-Drinks That Begin With G
+Beverages That Start With G

 Some drinks with G names are common in homes and restaurants.
 These beverages are refreshing and are often fruit-based or herbal.